ogc1231/puzzle-pyramid/TESTING.md

 ### NOQA

 `noqa` = **NO Quality Assurance**
-- was used for the Puzzle Pyramid ASCII Art to remove errors.
+- Noqa was used for the Puzzle Pyramid ASCII Art to remove errors.

 ## Lighthouse Audit